Bear Mythology worldwide.

 Bear Mythology in Germany

-Bears have been a symbol of strength, courage, and protection in German culture for centuries.
 The bear is especially associated with Berlin, where it has been a symbol of the city since the Middle Ages.
+(See Left)

 The Bear as a Protector

 The protective aspect of the bear is evident in its frequent role as a guardian in folklore and myth.
 For example, in some Native American stories, bears are portrayed as protectors of the forests and their inhabitants.
-This protective trait is also mirrored in how some modern societies view and conserve bear populations.
-Recognizing their critical role in maintaining ecological balance.
+The Pacific Coast Spirit Bears especially fall into this group.

 Bears in Modern Symbolism